-The No Load current I0 = OA lags behind V1 by an angle ϕ0.
-The no-load power factor angle ϕ0 is of the order of 60 to 80 degrees because of the large magnetising current needed to produce the required flux pole in a magnetic circuit containing the air gaps.
+The No-Load current I0 = OA lags behind V1 by an angle ϕ0.
+The no-load power factor angle ϕ0 is of the order of 60 to 80 degrees because of the large magnetizing current needed to produce the required flux pole in a magnetic circuit containing the air gaps.

-The above equation (3) is of the form r = a sin φ which represent a circle in polar form with the diameter a.
+The above equation (3) is of the form r = a sin φ which represents a circle in polar form with the diameter a.

 - The locus of I’2 is a circle of the diameter V1/ X1 + X’2